 - And I’m a little bit IN LOVE with these nuts.

-We eat a good share of nuts in our home, especially as salad toppers (like my Crunchy Asian Cabbage Salad and my Simple Quinoa Salad), in our favorite granola recipe, the Peanut Butter Power Balls we eat non-stop, and as another snack – my Cinnamon Sugar Candied Pecans.
+We eat a good share of nuts in our home, especially as salad toppers (like my Crunchy Asian Cabbage Salad and my Simple Quinoa Salad), in our favorite granola recipe, the Peanut Butter Power Balls we eat non-stop, and as another couple of snacks – my Cinnamon Sugar Candied Pecans and the Best Candied Walnuts Recipe.
 Nuts are a great source of protein and energy, which is key to sustaining an active lifestyle.